 It’s 11 p.m. on a Saturday, and Ayzhiana Basallo is at Mott Athletics Center.
-After returning from a disappointing weekend with two loses from the Cal Poly women’s basketball team, the freshman point guard left the team bus and went straight to the basketball court.
+After returning from a disappointing weekend with two losses from the Cal Poly women’s basketball team, the freshman point guard left the team bus and went straight to the basketball court.

 A loss to Cal State University Northridge earlier in the day fresh on Basallo’s mind, she methodically shoots shot, after shot, after shot.
 Having gone 1-6 from the field against the Matadors, a startlingly low shooting percentage compared to her overall 42 percent average, Basallo was determined to make sure she did better in the next game.